Lickability/code-of-conduct/README.md

 Participants asked to stop any harassing behavior are expected to comply immediately.

-If a participant engages in harassing behavior, the admins may take any action they deem appropriate, up to and including removal from this Slack and identifying the participant publicly as someone about whom we've received complaints.
+If a participant violates this policy, the admins may take any action they deem appropriate, up to and including removal from this Slack and identifying the participant publicly as someone about whom we've received complaints.

 ## Confidentiality: